 - Always check that the details of your policy covers where you are travelling (e.g. is it outside of Europe?) and everything you want to do on holiday.
 Always check for restrictions too.
 Some policies only offer limited protection, especially if they are offered for free through credit cards or bank accounts.

-- Get your travel insurance sorted as soon as you secure your holiday.
-It could save you – and your family – tens of thousands of pounds!
+- Consider getting your travel insurance sorted as soon as you secure your holiday.

 Visit ABTA’s website for more information and advice about travel insurance…